Hives/makers-notes/week-1/README.md

 #### Debugging workshop and exercise

 Alice led a debugging workshop.
-I took notes, including a detailed explanation of using a methodical debugging practice to isolate and fix a bug: [debugging workshop notes](debugging-workshop.md)
+There was an exercise to go with it where you have to fix three bugs: <https://github.com/Hives/skills-workshops/tree/master/week-1/debugging_1>

-**TODO**:
+(The exercise is on Diode too: <https://diode.makersacademy.com/students/Hives/projects/4531>)

-- There were three more bugs in the exercise... fix them using the method outlined.
-Here's the exercise: <https://github.com/Hives/skills-workshops/tree/master/week-1/debugging_1>
+I took notes, including a detailed explanation of using a methodical debugging practice to isolate and fix the first two bugs: [debugging workshop notes](debugging-workshop.md).
+I asked Alice for feedback on my explanation of fixing the first bug, and she said this:

-- It's on Diode too: <https://diode.makersacademy.com/students/Hives/projects/4531>
+> I read this yesterday actually, and loved it.
+I think you described the process well, and can definitely see that you get the debugging process.

 ### Basic OOP